 Our stay in Munich was short but sweet.
 We only had four days to explore the German city famous for Oktoberfest and Christmas markets, not to mention a storied history and a thriving culture.
 With such limited time to explore this vibrant city, it was important for us to stay at a convenient hotel.
 But we didn’t want to sacrifice comfort for convenience.
 As an extra challenge, we needed to keep our costs in line since we’re traveling on a full-time basis.

-Our challenge was to find an affordable hotel that offers comfortable rooms in addition to convenience.
+Our goal was to find an affordable hotel that offers comfortable rooms as well as convenience to the top things to do in Munich.
 Luckily for us, we got the opportunity to stay at Citadines Arnulfpark Munich, an apartment style hotel that satisfied all of our needs.

 Located on a nondescript stretch just blocks from an S-Bahn train station, Citadines Arnulfpark Munich surprised us.
 We weren’t sure what to expect as we approached the corporate looking hotel, but our fears were allayed as soon as we checked in – thanks to a friendly clerk and the promise of 24/7 coffee.

 Overall, we were more than satisfied during our two-day stay.
 Read on for details about what it’s like to stay at Citadines Arnulfpark Munich.